imranhasan22/handbook_imran/mobile/java.md

 - variable can be used as common property(variable) of all objects of it's class as it's belong to class not object
 - don't make multiple copy for multiple object.
 - method can't use `this` or `super` keyword.
+- method can't use non-static member
+- don't need to use class or object name if both are in the same class

 **Belongs to the Class:** doen't make multiple instances for multiple object.